At least here in Buffalo, "7-11" is no longer in business.

-The Patriots reportedly gave Hogan a three-year contract worth up to $12 million.
-According to ESPN, the deal carries a salary-cap hit of $5.5 million in the first year – making it all but impossible for the Bills to match.
+According to Schefter, Hogan's deal carries a salary-cap hit of $5.5 million in the first year - making it all but impossible for the Bills to match.

-Buffalo had five days to decide if it wanted to try to match Hogan’s offer, but didn’t need long to pass on that opportunity.
+The Bills had five days to decide if they wanted to try and match Hogan's offer, but didn't need long to pass on that opportunity.

-Buffalo used the lowest restricted free-agent tender on Hogan, which gave him a one-year, $1.67 million contract and gave the Bills the right to match any contract offer he received, but did not provide any draft-pick compensation after they chose not to because he entered the NFL as an undrafted free agent.
+Buffalo used the lowest restricted free-agent tender on Hogan, which gave them the right to match any contract offer he received, but did not provide any draft-pick compensation after they chose not to because he entered the NFL as an undrafted free agent.